single-cell-data/TileDB-SOMA/apis/python/doc/tiledbsoma/soma_dataframe.md

 Represents ``obs``, ``var``, and others.

-A SOMADataFrame contains a "pseudo-column" called soma_rowid, of type uint64 and domain [0,num_rows).
-The soma_rowid pseudo-column contains a unique value for each row in the SOMADataFrame, and is intended to act as a join key for other objects, such as a SOMANdArray.
+A `SOMADataFrame` contains a "pseudo-column" called `soma_rowid`, of type uint64 and domain [0,num_rows).
+The `soma_rowid` pseudo-column contains a unique value for each row in the `SOMADataFrame`, and is intended to act as a join key for other objects, such as a `SOMASparseNdArray`.

 <a id="tiledbsc.tiledbsoma/soma_dataframe.SOMADataFrame.__init__"></a>